State visit by Xi Jinping to the United Kingdom: 20 October: Met Queen Elizabeth II, publish the speech and state dinner

 Xi and Peng had lunch with the Queen, viewed the Royal Collection's Chinese artefacts, and exchanged gifts with the Royals, giving them two albums of Peng Liyuan's music.
 In the afternoon, Xi Jinping made a speech at the Palace of Westminster.
 He focused on historic bi-national ties, law and order, and China's burgeoning economy in this speech.
 He also cited Shakespeare's The Tempest, that "what's past is prologue".
-Later Xi Jinping visited the Clarence House, the residence of Prince William, and had tea with the prince.
+Later Xi Jinping visited Clarence House, and had tea with Prince Charles and Camilla, Duchess of Cornwall.
 In the evening, Xi and Peng arrived for a state banquet at the Buckingham Palace, hosted by the Queen.
 Xi also met with the Labour leader Jeremy Corbyn.
 After the banquet, Xi and Peng stayed two nights at the palace in the Belgian Suite.

 21 October: Met David Cameron, business summit, and visiting events

 On 21 October, Xi met with British Prime Minister David Cameron at 10 Downing Street, where they signed business agreements worth 40 billion pounds.
 The British government announced the UK will extend the standard Chinese visitor visas from six months to two years.
 Merlin Entertainments signed an agreement with China Media Capital to establish a Legoland in Shanghai.
 After the meeting, Xi and Cameron signed a cybersecurity pact at the press conference.
 They also talked about the issue of human rights.

 Xi and Cameron attended the UK-China business summit at Mansion House, where the focus was on investment, infrastructure and innovation.
 Later Xi visited Imperial College London, Lancaster House and the London Office of Huawei, a leading Chinese telecommunications company.
 In the evening Xi attended the banquet hosted by the Lord Mayor of London Alan Yarrow at the City of London.